|Nadya Aisenberg (1929-1999)||In Memoriam.|

 named a finalist for Southwest Review’s 2010 Morton Marr Poetry Prize.

-The Towns from Unicorn Press and Spritual Midwifery from Red Bird.
-Her work appears in a variety of print and online
+The Towns (Unicorn Press, 2018).
+Her work has appeared in a variety of print and online

 magazines, including Poetry East, Nimrod, Eclectica, The Fourth River, and Waccamaw.